Clarck Nsikulu

-Clarck Nsikulu Nsumbu (born 10 July 1992) is a professional footballer who plays for Championnat National 2 club Beauvais.
+Clarck Nsikulu Nsumbu (born 10 July 1992) is a professional footballer.
 Born in France, he represented DR Congo internationally.

 Club career

 Born in Lille, France, Nsikulu joined Évian in January 2012 from Lille OSC.
 He made his Ligue 1 debut during the 2012–13 season.
 In his first season with Évian, he scored one goal out of six games.
 On 4 December 2013, he scored the opening goal in 2–0 home win over Paris Saint-Germain.

 International career

 Nsikulu represented the DR Congo U20 at the 2013 Toulon Tournament.